-As a concrete implementation, we simulate a solid-state register composed of an NV electronic spin ($A$) coupled to two proximal $^{13}$C nuclear spins ($B$, $C$), with the $^{14}$N nuclear spin prepared in a fixed $m_I$ manifold acting as a spectator.
-Within the logical $A\!\otimes\!B\!\otimes\!C$ subspace, the goal is to realize a diagonal three-qubit gate whose interaction content consists exclusively of a three-body phase, while all pairwise couplings vanish.
-Residual single-qubit $Z$ phases are corrected virtually using the corresponding first-order phase invariants.\\
+The system dynamics are described by the effective Hamiltonian in Eq.~\eqref{eq:H_NV_RWA_main}, and the microwave control fields are parameterized according to Eq.~\eqref{eq:pulse_parametrization_example}.
+We consider the logical subsystem of an electronic spin ($A$) coupled to two proximal $^{13}$C nuclear spins ($B$ and $C$), while the $^{14}$N nuclear spin is prepared in a fixed $m_I$ state and acts as a spectator.
+Within the logical $A\!\otimes\!B\!\otimes\!C$ subspace the optimization seeks to realize the target gate~\eqref{eq:desired_u_diag} using phase-invariant control objectives.
+We therefore consider the projected propagator $U^{A\otimes B\otimes C}_{(\mathrm{pulse})}(\mathbf p,T)$, corresponding to the restriction of the full propagator $U_{\mathrm{pulse}}(\mathbf p,T)$ defined in Eq.~\eqref{eq:U_pulse_definition} to the logical $A\!\otimes\!B\!\otimes\!C$ subspace.\\

-Rather than targeting a fixed unitary matrix, the optimization objective is formulated directly in terms of desired phase interactions for the target unitary gate using corresponding phase invariants derived in Sec~\eqref{sec:support filtering}.
-Using these phase invariants we optimize a control pulse which steers the system toward a prescribed interaction-phase structure.

-Since this target gate is already diagonal we do not require a diagonalizing frame first, and can, for this example, focus on the $k$-body resolution of interactions while using the explicit formulation given in Sec.~\eqref{sec:control_objective_phase_invariants}.
-In the canonical frame, the logical propagator takes the form